nilostolte/Sudoku/README.md

 This conversion is not only complex to understand, but also requires a high number of operations.
-Trying out this code and the brachless calculation of the next candidate as shown previously, the minimal time in C passed from 1.5 to 1.4 miliseconds, which definitely doesn't seem to justify the effort.
+Trying out this code and the brachless calculation of the next candidate as shown previously, the minimal time in C passed from 1.5 to 1.4 miliseconds, which apparently wouldn't seem to justify the effort.

+However, after multiple further opimizations, including using `register` variables, the minimal running time was reduced to 1.2 microseconds.
+This corresponds to a speedup of roughly 20%, which starts to become quite consequential.

 ## Conclusion